Nothing will stand in your way

 1. Murder One 2.
 Barrage Of Noise 3.
 Walk With Death 4.
 Broken Neck 5.
 Jade 6.
 Mouth Sewn Shut 7.
 Beyond The Church (Part One) 8.
 French Pearl

 Becoming active again after a long hiatus, Hirax had something of a second coming in the form of Barrage Of Noise.
 The initial impression may be a mixed one, particularly due to the guitar sound that is boosted so much that at first it seems to stick out like a sore thumb.
 While it is just a matter of getting used to this, it has a tendency to draw your attention more than really necessary.
 Also, De Pena's voice is generally lower than in the old days which again is not such a bad thing.
-Add the fact that the compositions are a lot more varied and ambitious than earlier, and the album sounds quite different from the band's original releases in the eighties.
+Add the fact that the compositions are a lot more varied and ambitious than earlier, and the album sounds quite different from the band's original releases in the 1980s.
 The music still has its strong moments, and the title track and Broken Neck are as good as anything Hirax recorded in the past.
 While Barrage Of Noise is undeniably somewhat unfocused, it is no less a worthy contender on its own.

 HIRAX - The New Age Of Terror